StarKRE22/Atomic/Docs/Entities/UI/EntityViewCatalog.md

 ### 1️⃣ Creating a Catalog Asset

-- In Unity:
 `Assets → Create → Atomic → Entities → New EntityViewCatalog`

+---

 ### 2️⃣ Loading and Accessing Prefabs